joaomh/xgboost-catboost-lgbm/README.md

-We also can find Gradient Boosting function in scikit-learn
+We also can find the Gradient Boosting function in scikit-learn

 ```python